loopinarounds/DiscordTicketBot/README.md

 # Discord Ticket Bot

 A customer service/ticket bot for use in company discord servers.
-Written 100% in Python using a modified Discord Package
+Written 100% in Python using a modified Discord Package.